Is it safe to take Advil and related medications?

 Most people have no problems when taking NSAIDs, especially if they are only taken when needed.
 The longer someone takes NSAIDs, the higher likelihood of developing side effects and/or medical problems.

 NSAIDs are well known to raise blood pressure and cause upset stomach upset, medically termed dyspepsia.

 There is also the potential to cause allergic reactions, such as angioedema, wheezing, anaphylaxis, and interstitial nephritis, meaning inflammation inside a specific part of the kidneys.

 And it also has the potential cause other kidney problems,

-Glomerulonephritis (inflammation of different part of the kidney), nephrogenic diabetic insipidus (which is a different type of diabetes that makes you pee a lot of clear urine which can leave you dehydrated), last but not least, kidney damage, which can eventually lead to kidney failure.
+Glomerulonephritis (inflammation of different parts of the kidney), nephrogenic diabetic insipidus (which is a different type of diabetes that makes you pee a lot of clear urine which can leave you dehydrated), last but not least, kidney damage, which can eventually lead to kidney failure.
 That is why NSAIDs should not be given those with chronic kidney disease.

-When taken over the long-term, NSAIDs carry a higher risk of peptic ulcer disease, meaning an ulcer forms in the stomach or small intestine.
+When taken over the long-term, NSAIDs carry a higher risk of peptic ulcer disease, meaning an ulcer form in the stomach or small intestine.
 The older the patient, the higher risk of an ulcer forming.
 Ulcers are bad because not only can they cause pain, but they can cause bleeding as well.
 Sometimes the bleeding is so severe that patients require critical care, meaning a stay in the intensive care unit.